dbnschools/moodle-enrol_easy/README.md

 * With the plugin installed and activated you must add it to any pre-existing courses as an enrollment method at the course level.
 * In an individual course, on the course enrollment method page for easy enrollment you can click on Settings and it will display all enrollment codes.

+## Version 1.2
+* Moodle 3.5 version.
+Only compatible with Moodle 3.5.
+Do not use this version on anything other than Moodle 3.5.
+Must be using Fordson 3.5.

 ## Version 1.1
 * Fixed missing language strings